-- 11.1 The Authority may establish sub-committees with responsibility for considering or determining functions of the Authority.38 The Chairman and Vice-Chairman of the Authority are ex-officio members of every sub-committee and working party of the Authority. - 11.2 A sub-committee's power to make decisions on behalf of the Authority, or to make recommendations to the Authority for determination, will be stated in the resolution establishing the sub-committee and will be included by the Clerk in the Authority's Schedule of Delegations (Section 4 of the Authority's Constitution). - 11.3 The Finance and Personnel Sub-Committee shall have a maximum of 12 members including all Local Authority appointees.
-If the Authority Chair and Vice-Chair are not Local Authority appointees they shall be ex officio members of the Finance and Personnel Sub-Committee.
+- Authority are ex-officio members of every sub-committee and working party of the Authority. - 11.2 A sub-committee's power to make decisions on behalf of the Authority, or to make recommendations to the Authority for determination, will be stated in the resolution establishing the sub-committee and will be included by the Clerk in the Authority's Schedule of Delegations (Section 4 of the Authority's Constitution). - 11.3 The Finance and Personnel Sub-Committee shall have 10 members comprising all Local Authority appointees.
+If the Authority Chair and Vice-Chair are not Local Authority appointees they shall be non-voting ex-officio members of the Finance and personnel Sub-Committee.
 The Finance and Personnel Sub-Committee shall consider all personnel matters and matters arising under the HR policy and Financial Regulations.
 It shall have plenary powers to agree the annual budget and levies for adoption at the Authority AGM.
 It may make recommendations to the Authority or act on urgent financial matters.
-Its meetings are not open to the public. - 11.4 The General Purposes and Standards Sub-Committee shall have a maximum of 6 members made up of the Chairman, Vice-Chairman, Chair and Vice-Chair of the Finance and Personnel Sub-Committee and Chair and Vice-Chair of TSB.
+Its meetings are not open to the public. - 11.4 The General Purposes and Standards Sub-Committee shall have a maximum of 6 members made up of the Chairman, Vice-Chairman, Chair and Vice-Chair of the Finance Sub-Committee and Chair and Vice-Chair of TSB.
 The CEO and Head of Enforcement shall attend its meetings in an advisory capacity.
 The sub-committee will consider complaints, conduct, and urgent or sensitive matters relating to the strategic well-being of the Authority.
 The Chair shall have the power to appoint additional members if necessary.
 This sub-committee shall have plenary powers to act on urgent matters.
 Its meetings are not open to the public. - 11.5 The Technical, Science and Byelaw Sub-Committee shall have 10 members made up of officers from the Environment Agency, Natural England and the Marine Management Organisation (3 in total).
 The remaining 7 members shall be drawn from MMO appointees and Councillors elected annually at the AGM.
 It shall consider all matters of a scientific nature and the making and revision of byelaws and shall have plenary powers to act on urgent matters.
 Other Authority members may attend this sub-committee by giving notice of 1 week to the Clerk prior to the meeting.
 They may receive papers on request, speak at the meeting but not vote on an item.
-This sub-committee may co-opt additional specialist expertise from within the Authority to address technical issues. - 11.6 With the agreement of the Chair of a sub-committee, the CEO can refer back to the Authority for decision, a matter which has been delegated to a sub-committee, where it is in the interests of the Authority that the matter is determined by the Authority.39 - 11.7 A sub-committee may refer to the Authority a matter which has been delegated to it where this is in interests of the Authority and a majority of sub-committee members agree.40 - 11.8 Sub-committees will follow the Rules of Procedure for ordinary meetings set out paragraphs 9.1-9.41 (excluding 9.3-9.6). - 11.9 The Chair of the sub-committee will make a verbal report to the next meeting of the Authority following the sub-committee's meeting, summarising the discussion and decisions or recommendations of the sub-committee.
+This sub-committee may co-opt additional specialist expertise from within the Authority to address technical issues. - 11.6 With the agreement of the Chair of a sub-committee, the CEO can refer back to the Authority for decision, a matter which has been delegated to a sub-committee, where it is in the interests of the Authority that the matter is determined by the Authority.40 - 11.7 A sub-committee may refer to the Authority a matter which has been delegated to it where this is in interests of the Authority and a majority of sub-committee members agree.41 - 11.8 Sub-committees will follow the Rules of Procedure for ordinary meetings set out paragraphs 9.1-9.40 (excluding 9.3-9.6). - 11.9 The Chair of the sub-committee will make a verbal report to the next meeting of the Authority following the sub-committee's meeting, summarising the discussion and decisions or recommendations of the sub-committee. - 11.10 Meetings of sub-committees will be held at locations which are convenient for members and which also provide access for the members of the public who might wish to attend.